hahwul/zaproxy-ruby/README.md

 # zaproxy-ruby

-The unofficial Ruby implementation to access the [ZAP API](https://www.zaproxy.org/docs/api/#introduction).
+A Ruby Implementation and Library for Easy Utilization of [ZAP API](https://www.zaproxy.org/docs/api/#introduction).